Phone numbers

 • Acting on these thoughts and urges, not in order to experience joy or pleasure, but because you feel compelled to do so

-Sex addiction is not simply about having a high sex drive, which in itself can be healthy, but rather engaging compulsively in sexual activity despite the serious negative consequences.
+Sex addiction isn't simply about having a high sex drive, which in itself can be healthy, but rather engaging compulsively in sexual activity despite serious negative consequences.
 Reported problems in this area include damaging relationships through searching internet pornography, causing financial difficulties due to excessive spending, and resulting in loss of employment because of a sexual preoccupation.
-There is also risk to your physical health through STDs.
+There is also risk to your physical health through sexually transmitted infections (STIs).

 In such an addiction, sex stops the creation of healthy relationships and intimacy is feared and avoided.

 If you have a love addiction, you become dependent on a relationship and the attention of another, to the extent that your life becomes unmanageable without that attention.
-Driven by false beliefs such as “unless I am with someone I am worthless”, the following characteristics may be displayed:
+You may falsely believe that you're worthless without that other person and may show signs such as:

 • Clinging to an idealised relationship, despite a different reality

-• Returning time and again to an abusive and damaging relationship
+• Returning time and time again to an abusive and damaging relationship

 • Placing responsibility for your emotional wellbeing, or even your ‘survival’ on others